 History of the Church.

-Rev. Dr. Ryan read the history of the church in this city as follows:

-St. Paul's church has an enviable record in one way.
-While it was built through the efforts of Mr. / E. Jay Cooke, then interested in establishing the Northern Pacific railway annisted the beip of Eastern people in the cost of putting up the original building it is said that not original building it is said that not original building it is some tradition of services being held at an earlier day, but the first recorded services were held by Bishop Whipple, Aug.
-12 and 13, 1866.
-At the last service the five children of Col. Culver were baptized May, '69.
-Gen. Sargent was commissioned to build a respectable church for our form of service and it was to be done early in the fall.
-The organ and hell arrived Oct.
-30, and the beil called the people to service, apparently, in the school house, Oct.
-31. Possibly this was the lecture rodm in the basement, That appears to have been ready in September.
-The formal opening of the church took place on Christmas day of that year, the Rev. Mason Gallegher being the rector and present to conduct the service.
+Rev. Dr. Ryan read the history of the church in this city as follows: BL Paul's church has an enviable rec-ord in one way.
+While it was built through the efforts of Jir. / E. Jay Cooke, then interested in establishing the Northern Pacific railway, and enlisted the belp of Eastern people has ever been given by the general church to start or maintain services here.
+There is some tradition of serv-ices being held at an earlier day, but the first recorded services were held by Bishop Whipple, Aug.
+5, 12 and 13, 1866.
+At the last service the five Chil-dren of Col. Culver were baptized Jisto.
+At the last service the five Chil-dren of col. Culver were baptized may.
+'69.
+Gen. Sargent was to be our form of service, aparently.
+In the school house.
+Oct.
+31. Possibly mead, That appears to have been mead, in September.
+The formal open-ing of the church took place on Christ-mas dy of that year, the Rev. Mason Gallegher being the rector and pres-ent to conduct the service.
 Rectors of the Church.
 The line of rectors has been a con-